thynnine/pysic/doc/potential class.rst

 List of currently available potentials
 --------------------------------------

 Below is a list of potentials currently implemented.
+Also see the :ref:`available compoundpotentials`.

 - :ref:`constant potential`
 - :ref:`constant force potential`